wdmvv/rvav/README.md

 # rvav
 Has 2 entities: agent and orchestrator.
 Orchestrator splits equations, agent calculates.
 By default orchestrator launches on :8080, agent on :8081

+Project stage is over, so will not be updating this in the future
 # Installation
 ```sh
 git clone https://github.com/wdmvv/rvav